-Earlier this year I was approached by the media manager of Landmarks NZ who asked if I could visit some of the the properties in Northland that they are charged with promoting and write about them in my blog.
-This seemed like a good excuse to visit some places that we haven’t been to, so I agreed and earlier this year we made the journey north.
-In a sort of roundabout way it was going to be up the West Coast and down the East.
+Earlier this year, I was approached by the media manager of Landmarks NZ who asked if I could visit some of the properties in Northland that they are charged with promoting and write about them in my blog.
+This seemed like an excellent excuse to visit some places that we haven’t been to, so I agreed, and earlier this year we made the journey north.
+In a sort of roundabout way, it was going to be up the West Coast and down the East.

-If I had to rate this small town museum out of 10 I would give it an 11 it’s just packed with stuff at every turn and it would be easy to lose yourself here for hours looking and learning about the locals, their history and the strange thing they collect.
+If I had to rate this small town museum out of 10 I would give it an 11 it’s just packed with stuff at every turn, and it would be easy to lose yourself here for hours looking and learning about the locals, their history and the strange thing they collect.

 The following morning we headed up the coast making a quick stop at the Trounson Kauri Forest and were horrified by the devastation wrought by kauri dieback disease.
 We wonder how long it will be before they close this forest as they have done with the Waitakere Ranges in Auckland.

-From the Trounson Forest it was north to Rawene passing through the Waipoua Forest but not stopping as we visited this area in 2017.
+From the Trounson Forest, it was north to Rawene passing through the Waipoua Forest but not stopping as we visited this area in 2017.
 It’s another place where I am sure it won’t be long before they are forced to close the walking trails due to the dieback issue.
 It’s so sad to see these magnificent trees devastated by fungal infection.

 Rawene was our first official stop on the historic tour with our visit to Clendon House where we met Lindsay one of a team of dedicated people who both look after the building as well instructing visitors as to the history of the place.
-We spent 20 or so minutes listing to Lindsay as he explained the abridged version of the Clendon family in the area and then had a self guided tour through the house and gardens.
+We spent 20 or so minutes listing to Lindsay as he explained the abridged version of the Clendon family in the area and then had a self-guided tour through the house and gardens.

-Entry to the Boulders attraction gives you a free nights stay in their purpose built camping area that comes with clean toilets and some of the friendliest hosts that you could hope to meet.
+Entry to the Boulders attraction gives you a free nights stay in their purpose-built camping area that comes with clean toilets and some of the friendliest hosts that you could hope to meet.
 Do yourself a favour and spend a night here, it’s a special place.

 Just 3kms down the road from the Boulders is the second oldest standing building in New Zealand and were the largest number of Maori Chiefs signed the Treaty of Waitangi at the Mangungu Mission house the first Wesleyan Mission station in New Zealand.
 It was here that we our host Ianthe treated us to some of the stories and history associated with this place.

 The plan was to spend that night at the NZMCA Park in Kerikeri to visit our friend John who lives just down the road from the Park.
-With Te Waimate Mission on the way to Kerikeri it was the next logical stopping point on our tour.
+With Te Waimate Mission on the way to Kerikeri, it was the next logical stopping point on our tour.

 It was here that we met Alex who besides managing the Mission House here also overseas the two other mission houses we have visited so a really busy man.
-Not to busy however to spend a good 15 or so minutes giving us a run down on the history of this place both as a church mission as well as a model farm and army base.
+Not to busy however to spend a good 15 or so minutes giving us a rundown on the history of this place.
+Both as a church mission as well as a model farm and army base.

 Staying at the NZMCA Park in Kerikeri gave us the chance to catch up with our friend John who lives just down the road and also a rare opportunity to wash the MH as we don’t have the facilities on the farm where it’s stored.

 We stopped that night at the Whangaruru Beachfront Camp directly across the water from my personal favourite camp Puriri Bay a DOC camp where the family have spent many happy holidays, but this was the first time on the other side of the water.
 What a fabulous place to stay right on the water with power at a very reasonable rate.
-Bookings are essential here over the summer months but come outside then and you just about have the place to yourself.
+Bookings are essential here over the summer months but come outside then, and you just about have the place to yourself.

 So it’s at this point that I need to say thanks to Claudia and the team from Landmarks NZ who work tirelessly behind the scenes promoting these properties on behalf of Heritage NZ, DOC, Local councils and various private owners.
-Without this invite I might never have seen or been to any of these places and Sarah and I are both much richer for the experience each of these places has provided.
+Without this invite, I might never have seen or been to any of these places and Sarah and I are both much richer for the experience each of these places has provided.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

-To view the Ratings we have done for other camps click here
+To view the Ratings, we have done for other camps click here